FabianRoger/Bacteria_BEF_Scale/README.md

 + Analysis.Rmd
 + Multipanel_Fig_2.Rmd

+You must run the script `Analysis.Rmd` twice, once with `Sens_analysis = FALSE` and once with `Sens_analysis = TRUE` (Line 104), to produce the figures in the main text and the supplementary figures.

-Th repository contains two further scripts:
+The repository contains two further scripts:

 + Join_and_export_raw_data.Rmd
 + exploring data BSL2_6_7_ATCC_ABs_absolute.R